airnativeextensions/nativeextensions-documentation/docs/share/add-the-plugin.md

 ## Resolve Android Dependencies

-This plugin depends on some common Android libraries, particularly the Google Play Core Library, which enables in-app reviews.
+This plugin depends on some common Android libraries, particularly the AndroidX support libraries and the Google Play Services.

 You can get these dependencies using one of the following methods.

-### Unity Jar Resolver
+### External Dependency Manager

 This is the suggested method.

-Use the *Unity Jar Resolver* plugin to download and manage the Android dependencies.
+Use the *External Dependency Manager* plugin to download and manage the Android dependencies.

 #### Importing

-> If you already use the *Unity Jar Resolver* in your project you can skip this step.
+> If you already use the *External Dependency Manager* in your project you can skip this step.

-- Download the latest version of the [*Unity Jar Resolver*](https://github.com/googlesamples/unity-jar-resolver/releases)
+- Download the latest version of the [*External Dependency Manager*](https://github.com/googlesamples/unity-jar-resolver/raw/master/external-dependency-manager-latest.unitypackage) from the [github repository](https://github.com/googlesamples/unity-jar-resolver)
 - Import the plugin by selecting `Assets / Import Package / Custom Package ...` and locate the plugin you downloaded.
 The plugin will be in the zip named: `external-dependency-manager-latest.unitypackage`
 - In the *Import Unity Package* window, click Import